Rapptz/discord.py/docs/api.rst

     The following, but not limited to, examples illustrate when this event is called:

-    - A member joins a voice room.
+    - A member joins a voice channel.
-    - A member leaves a voice room.
+    - A member leaves a voice channel.
     - A member is muted or deafened by their own accord.
     - A member is muted or deafened by a guild administrator.